Outdoor Business Activity

 On July 25, 2022, the City Council terminated the existing Temporary Outdoor Business Activity Program, Sidewalk Café Program and Sidewalk Café Pilot Program that allowed outdoor dining opportunities during the COVID-19 pandemic.

-Concurrently, the City Council established a permanent program that allowed outdoor business activities within the City’s rights of way (“Program”) under City Code Chapter 29.
+Concurrently, the City Council established a permanent program that allowed businesses to do business outdoors within the City’s rights of way (“Program”) under City Code Chapter 29.
 Outdoor Business Activity Program Guidelines are codified in Volume III of the Engineering Standards, Attachment V.

 Approval Process